Mtk-git01/wb_dev_data_pipeline/README.md

 - support [Azerbaijan CPF](https://openknowledge.worldbank.org/entities/publication/a7c9d0a2-ef37-4089-872a-4c66d5659516)-focused analytical and simplified banking decision-support demos

 ---
-## Interactive Shiny dashboard for Azerbaijan CPF-style macro-financial analysis
+## Dashboard for Azerbaijan CPF-style macro-financial analysis

 The Azerbaijan CPF dashboard indicator set was partly informed by [William Easterly’s The Elusive Quest for Growth](https://en.wikipedia.org/wiki/The_Elusive_Quest_for_Growth), particularly its focus on incentives, macroeconomic stability, and institutions as foundations for durable growth.